 We do a lot of work with children and young people.
 That’s not just because, to use a cliché, ‘children are our future…’ Unfortunately in too many areas of Scotland there are young people who have little experience of the value of good relationships in creating a happy, healthy and successful life.

-Through youth counselling and school education programmes we help children to move away from potentially damaging situations and to develop greater resilience in relationships with friends, peers, family and community.
+Through youth counselling we help children to move away from potentially damaging situations and to develop greater resilience in relationships with friends, peers, family and community.

 The Spark – customer focused

 At The Spark we base all our services on a thorough understanding of the needs of our clients.
 An interesting recent example involved training volunteers aged 17-18 to help us run a consultation in the east of Glasgow with younger children on how relationships affected their lives.

 This created a realistic picture of teenagers’ well-being in one of the most disadvantaged areas of the country.
 By training volunteers we also built the capacity in the local community to promote the value of positive relationships.

 Of utmost importance to us is that we provide the same high quality service regardless of your age, gender, race, sexuality, religion, ethnicity, relationship status, disability or income.
 Whoever you are you are always guaranteed help and support at The Spark.